ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 == Changelog ==

+= 3.0.1 - 20/11/2023 =
+- Few minor bug fixes and improvements

+= 3.0.0 - 05/11/2023 =
+- Revamped: New UI/UX Interface
+- Added: FSE Compatibility
+- Added: New FSE Blocks for Gutenberg
+- Added: New FSE Patterns for Gutenberg
+- Revamped: Quick Setup
+- Few minor bug fixes and improvements

+= 2.5.6 - 21/09/2023 =
+- Fixed: Category images are scaled incorrectly when image optimization plugins are used
+- Few minor bug fixes and improvements

+= 2.5.5 - 11/09/2023 =
+- Improved: Customizer CSS now loading only on BetterDocs templates
+- Improved: Added Knowledge Bases, Include, Exclude, Offset, and Nested Subcategory filter options to the Elementor Doc Sidebar widget
+- Fixed: Permalink feed not working
+- Fixed: The Settings REST API returning null value
+- Fixed: FAQ Schema not working properly contain data for all displayed FAQs
+- Few minor bug fixes and improvements

 = 2.5.4 - 05/09/2023 =
 - Updated- Moved customizer controls for Breadcrumbs to a separate tab from the Single Doc tab